Wednesday, December 30, 2015

 v17-22: While we don't know the reasons why peace existed between Heber and Jabin and why Jael was certainly a courageous woman who did an admirable thing, I wonder about the fact that she was the one who killed Sisera and not her husband.

 I don’t think Gideon’s constant asking for signs and testing the Lord was so much out of fear as it was continually making sure he was doing the right thing, though it is easy to see Gideon did also have some fear in his heart up until the battle.
 I think God appreciates it when we test Him and ask for confirmation about things.

-v11: Many people think Gideon wasn't really a mighty man of valour because he was grinding wheat in secret in the winepress.
+v11: Many people think Gideon wasn't really a mighty man of valour because he was grinding wheat in secret in the wine-press.
 However, Gideon was actually doing a very brave thing.
-The Midianites were taking everything from the God's people so therefore, Gideon was grinding some wheat secretly so as to keep it out of the hands of the opressors.
+The Midianites were taking everything from God's people so therefore, Gideon was grinding some wheat secretly so as to keep it out of the hands of the oppressors.
 One could say Gideon was a tax protester.

 v9-15: Yes, Gideon was afraid, but you have to remember nothing like God supernaturally intervening in a battle He had told Gideon to lead had ever happened to Gideon before.
 How many of us could say with absolute certainty we wouldn't do what Gideon did and feel the way he felt in this passage?